JeffSmith-ok/ERC20_Crowdsale_Contract/README.md

 I will record a short video or take several screenshots that show the deployed contract in action.

-I will, furthermore, use OpenZeppelin to extend the functionality of your crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that may be created.
+I will, furthermore, use OpenZeppelin to extend the functionality of my crowdsale contract by adding time restrictions, refund capabilities, and a cap for the number of tokens that may be created.

 The photos below provide evidence of the contract execution.